Ismail Haniyeh: Head of Hamas political bureau

-As of November 2016, reports circulated regarding Haniyeh's succession of Khaled Meshaal as head leader of Hamas.
-Meshaal, Haniyeh and Palestinian President Mahmoud Abbas met in Qatar recently to discuss national reconciliation and the upcoming national elections.
-This meeting signaled that Haniyeh had been selected over the other two likely candidates, senior Hamas member Moussa Mohammed Abu Marzook and prestigious Hamas leader Mahmoud Zahhar.
+As of November 2016, reports circulated regarding Haniyeh's succession of Khaled Mashaal as leader of Hamas.
+Mashaal, Haniyeh and Palestinian President Mahmoud Abbas met in Qatar recently to discuss national reconciliation and the upcoming national elections.
+This meeting signaled that Haniyeh had been selected over the other two likely candidates, senior Hamas member Mousa Abu Marzook and Hamas co-founder and former Palestinian Authority foreign minister Mahmoud al-Zahar.